SDL101/wsrp/documentation/setup.md

 These are the steps to install and set up postgresql database in linux environment

-# install postgresql
+Install postgresql

 `sudo apt install postgresql`

-# open postgresql as the "postgres" user:
+Open postgresql as the "postgres" user:

-`sudo -u postgres psql`
+`sudo -u postgres psql `

-# You should now have a terminal with a prompt that looks like:
+You should now have a terminal with a prompt that looks like:

 `postgres=#`

-# Create the database:
+Create the database:

 `CREATE DATABASE banking_db_v0;`

-# Now, create a user with a password.
+Now, create a user with a password.
 This username and password will be the one to include later in the .env file

 `create user server_user with encrypted password 'server_pass';`

-# Now grant privileges to that user:
+Now grant privileges to that user:

 `grant all privileges on database banking_db_v0 to server_user;`

 `exit;`

-# Now, navigate to the directory that has the file "database_setup_postgres.sql".
+Now, navigate to the directory that has the file "database_setup_postgres.sql".
 Enter the following:

-psql -h 127.0.0.1 -d banking_db_v0 -U postgres -p 5432 -f database_setup_postgres.sql
+`psql -h 127.0.0.1 -d banking_db_v0 -U postgres -p 5432 -f database_setup_postgres.sql`

-# Restart the postgres service:
+Restart the postgres service:

-sudo systemctl restart postgresql
+`sudo systemctl restart postgresql`

-# Then check the status:
+Then check the status:

-sudo systemctl status postgresql
+`sudo systemctl status postgresql`

 ## 3. Server